-When thinking about outsourcing online orders to a fulfilment centre, it’s important to seek out their track record.
-Have they worked with, and are they still working with, companies that sell similar products to yours?
-Perhaps they deal a lot with designer fashion, high-end beauty, watches and jewellery or consumer electronics?
+When thinking about outsourcing luxury online orders to a fulfilment centre, it’s important to seek out their track record.
+Have they worked with, and are they still working with, companies that sell similar products?
+Perhaps they already deal with designer fashion, high-end beauty, watches and jewellery or consumer electronics.
 A long-standing history of fulfilling these types of items is an excellent sign that they can cater to your customers’ needs and do it well.

-Luxury eCommerce products often carry a much higher price tag than with your average stock, so may look attractive to thieves.
-Check that the warehouse(s) your goods will be kept at is safe and secure - pay them a visit if you can.
-Proper warehouse security should consist at the very least of full coverage 24 hour CCTV and a high-tech alarm system.
+Luxury eCommerce products carry a much higher price tag than average stock, so may look attractive to thieves.
+Ensure that the warehouse(s) where your goods will be kept is safe and secure – pay them a visit if you can.
+Proper warehouse security should consist at the very least of full coverage, 24-hour CCTV and a high-tech alarm system.
 A restricted access high-value goods area with additional security is also important for those extra-expensive items.

-Data security is also important to consider as with fraud more prevalent than ever consumers want to feel reassured that their information is protected.
+Data security is also extremely important.
+With fraud more prevalent than ever, consumers want to feel reassured that their information is protected.
 Any third party that your luxury goods business works with, whether for fulfilment or otherwise, should follow strict data protection standards.